Franek-Le/HelenaAI/README.md

 ## About
 Helena AI is a Polish AI Vtuber designed to be sassy, sarcastic, and occasionally friendly - with a humorous edge.
 She's created using a combination of Unity, C#, and Python.
+It's designed to be fully local, but can be used with cloud AI providers.

 ## Features
 - **Custom-trained LLM**: Tailored for unique interactions and content generation.